 This might be Beth’s Bar and Grill, but it might not be Beth who serves us.

-This morning our hostess, waitress, cook is a short, stubby, older looking than she is woman who wears house slippers and a blue apron.
-She screws up her face funny when she writes our order into her little spiral notebook, grasping the pencil tightly like a student with learning difficulties.
-I wait for her to lick the pencil tip.
+This morning our hostess, waitress is a short, stubby, older looking than she is woman who wears house slippers and a blue apron.
+She screws up her face funny when she writes our order into her little spiral notebook, grasping the pencil tightly.

-” Is that it? ” she says, looking at us as she reaches for our three menus as if she doesn’t want them to get away.
+” Is that it? ” she says, looking at us as she reaches for our four menus as if she doesn’t want them to get away.

 ” That’s it, ” we say.